TommasoBelluzzo/PyDTMC/README.md

 # PyDTMC
-A framework for discrete-time Markov chains analysis and simulation.
+A framework for discrete-time Markov chains analysis.